 2. Select the calibration channel corresponding to the instrument, and choose Broadband Noise.
 Select the component you wish to calibrate, together with a suitable duration and amplitude, and click Inject now.
-A new data stream, ending Cn (n = 0 - 7) or MB, should appear in Scream!'s main window containing the returned calibration signal.
+A new data stream, ending $C{\underline{n}}$ ( $\underline{n} = 0 - 7$ ) or MB, should appear in Scream!'s main window containing the returned calibration signal.

-3. Open a Waveview window on the calibration signal and the returned streams by selecting them and double-clicking.
+3. Open a WaveView window on the calibration signal and the returned streams by selecting them and double-clicking.
 The streams should display the calibration signal combined with the sensors' own measurements.
-If you cannot see the calibration signal, zoom into the Waveview using the scaling icons at the top left of the window or the cursor keys.
+If you cannot see the calibration signal, zoom into the WaveView using the scaling icons at the top left of the window or the cursor keys.

-Drag the calibration stream ${\tt Cn}$ across the Waveview window, so that it is at the top.
+Drag the calibration stream $C{\underline{n}}$ up the WaveView window, so that it is at the top.

-- 4. If the returning signal is saturated, retry using a calibration signal with lower amplitude, until the entire curve is visible in the Waveview window. - 5.
-If you need to scale one, but not another, of the traces, right-click on the trace and select Scale....
+- 4. If the returning signal is saturated, retry using a calibration signal with lower amplitude.
+Repeat until the entire curve is visible in the WaveView window. - 5.
+If you need to scale one, but not another, of the traces, right-click on the trace and select Scale...
 You can then type in a suitable scale factor for that trace. - 6.
-Pause the Waveview window by clicking on the II icon. - Hold down the shift key (1) and drag across the window to select the calibration signal and the returning component(s).
+Pause the WaveView window by clicking on the 🚺 icon. - 7.
+Hold down the shift key ( ) and drag across the window to select the calibration signal and the returning component(s).
 Release the mouse button, keeping the shift key held down.
-A menu will pop up: choose Broadband Noise Calibration.
+A menu will pop up.
+Choose Broadband Noise Calibration.
+This option runs a script called bbnoisecal which automatically performs appropriate averaging to reduce the effects of aliasing and cultural noise.